Serious Eats: Drinks

-Session beers lend themselves to long and lazy poolside afternoons, but just because you want something a little less alcoholic doesn't mean you're eager to go light on the hops.
+Just because you want something a little less alcoholic doesn't mean you're eager to go light on the hops.
 If you like your beers fruity, resiny, piney, and crisply bitter, these hop-driven session beers are the ones to seek out for your summer satisfaction, whether you're mowing the lawn, hanging out on the beach, or hosting a barbecue.

 Central Waters Hop Rise Session Ale

 Brewery owner Anello Mollica explains that Hop Rise is "a beer we really brewed for ourselves.
 We make a double IPA called Illumination, and we really love that beer at the brewery, but it's 9% ABV.
 As the owner of the brewery, [lower-alcohol Hop Rise] is the beer that I'm grabbing all the time."

 Hop Rise is easily the most aromatic of the beers we tried for this piece.
 It's hopped exclusively with Simcoe hops, resulting in flavors that are characteristically bright and tropical: think mango, passion fruit, and apricot.
 As the beer warms, there's a piney undertone that we liked.